RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 --> Code is great to explore expression of the genes that are out from GO hits!

+**Conclusion for ChIPseq with HET and KO:**

 --> With log2FC we do NOT see higher log2FC in HET versus WT...
 Same using TPM...

 --> Filtering for only the genes induced in the WT, also showed HET/KO less induced / WT!

---> Checking instead DEGs between genotypes at each time-point is even weirder; genes are mostly downregulated in HETl; at each time-point...
+--> Checking instead DEGs between genotypes at each time-point is even weirder; genes are mostly downregulated in HET; at each time-point...

+--> Let's only focus on the WT ChIPseq ESC and NPC that make sens

 The ChIPseq normalization using TMM with uniqueBAM does not work great (poorly in agreement with gene expression changes).
-Let's try using housekeeping genes for normalization with and without uniqueBAM
+Let's try using housekeeping genes for normalization with and without uniqueBAM. **Well, in the end; it worked great for WT only.
+And using housekeeping lead to similar results**

+Dig in the code previously and output gene list and find these that may be worst investigating:
+- Need to be in agreement with our HET/KO phenotype (could be more activtiy for HET; or more H3K27me3; or maturation faster.
+And the opposite for KO; more developmental related and slow/delay in maturation).
+- for that purpose; let's create an excell table with all the genes with GO neuron/brain and check on IGV if changes of expression and H3K27me3 looks real; then dig in that short list.
+File is `output/ChIPseeker/candidate_ChIPqPCR.xlsx` in Google Drive.
+Let's use files where I generated Python_heatmaps (output of console) to investigate the gene candidates (`output/ChIPseeker/all_data_corr_ESCvsNPC_WT*`)

+--> The IGV is pretty clean and expected when we check diff in H3K27me3 or expression; not sure that is the good strategy..
+Let's instead directly find interesting gene!

+--> ChatGPT has been used to dig into the gene list; to find HET candidates (61 unique genes in total `output/ChIPseeker/het_genotype_genes_with_categories.xlsx`):

+- **Potential Gain of H3K27me3 in HET (H3K27me3 Lost)**:
+WT log2FC is 0, and HET log2FC is negative (indicating that despite being lost in WT, the mark may be gained in HET as expression decreased).
+Genes that may have gained the H3K27me3 mark in HET despite being lost in WT.
+- **Potential Less Loss or Maintenance of H3K27me3 in HET (H3K27me3 Lost)**:
+HET log2FC is less than WT log2FC (indicating the reduction in expression is less important in HET, suggesting potential maintenance of the H3K27me3 mark).
+Genes that may have maintained or lost less of the H3K27me3 mark in HET.
+- **More Gain of H3K27me3 in HET (H3K27me3 Gain)**:
+HET log2FC is more strongly downregulated than WT log2FC (indicating more gain of the H3K27me3 mark in HET).
+Genes that have more gain of the H3K27me3 mark in HET.
+- **Unique Downregulation in HET (H3K27me3 Gain)**:
+WT log2FC is 0, and HET log2FC is negative (indicating genes that are uniquely more downregulated in HET, possibly due to gain of the H3K27me3 mark).
+Genes that are uniquely more downregulated in HET, possibly due to gain of the H3K27me3 mark.

+--> Dig in the gene list and write Fucntion Column checking online the genes